richardgaywood/paydata.org/content/sprawlrunners/characters/races.md

 * Thermal Vision (1): Dwarves see heat.
 This halves Illumination penalties when attacking warm targets (including invisible beings).
 * Focused (2): They are single-minded people and start with a d6 to Spirit (with a maximum limit of d12+1).
-* Tough (2): Their resiliency and natural resistance to toxins and poisons is renowned.
+* Tough Constitution (2): Their resiliency and natural resistance to toxins and poisons is renowned.
 Dwarves start with a d6 in Vigor (with a maximum limit of d12+1).
 * Short Legs (-1): Being stout and having short legs means Dwarves don’t cover as much ground as the rest of metahumanity.
 Their Pace and running die are reduced by one.

 ## Elf